Canada 150 Research Chair in Social Neuroendocrinology, Sexuality, & Gender/Sex.

 - Present

-I am a third-year Health Sciences student currently attending Queen's University.
-I am so happy to be a part of the van Anders lab and contribute towards a bigger social justice goal!
-I am interested in feminism, women's health, and the effect of gender stereotypes on social well-being.
-Outside of the lab, you can find me baking cupcakes, playing squash, or swimming.
+I am a second year Health Sciences student at Queen's University, and I am so thrilled to be a part of the van Anders lab as a volunteer!
+I am interested in women's health, and in particular, through the context of social neuroendocrinology.
+I also have a broad interest in how gender and sex/uality perceptions can impact sexual behaviours and attitudes.
+Outside of the lab, I enjoy reading, playing the NYT games, and petting cats!

 She / her